sumayyaedakkarakath/Retail-Sales-Tableau-Dashboard/README.md

 Together, these insights highlight actionable opportunities — such as scheduling promotions during weekends and stocking high-demand categories in peak months — to maximize profitability.

 ### Key Takeaways
-CA1 Store remains the overall leader, driven by exceptional food department sales.
+- **CA1** Store remains the overall leader, driven by exceptional food department sales.
-TX1 Store shows promising year-over-year growth, making it a potential target for expansion.
+- **TX1** Store shows promising year-over-year growth, making it a **potential target for expansion**.
-October & July are peak months, while Superbowl, Easter, and Thanksgiving significantly influence buyer activity.
+- **October & July** are peak months, while **Superbowl, Easter, and Thanksgiving** significantly influence buyer activity.
-Weekends drive nearly 45% higher sales, making them key periods for promotional planning.
+- **Weekends** drive nearly **45% higher sales**, making them key periods for promotional planning.

 ### Tools Used
-Tableau – For interactive visual analytics and storytelling Excel / CSV Data Source – Retail sales dataset used for visualization GitHub – For documentation and project presentation
+- Tableau – For interactive visual analytics and storytelling
+- Excel / CSV Data Source – Retail sales dataset used for visualization
+- GitHub – For documentation and project presentation

 ## Conclusion